lindseyyu/predicting-imdb-score/README.md

 # predicting-imdb-score
-Using the IMDb5000 Dataset, we model IMDb Score and determine which features are the most important
+Using the IMDb5000 Dataset, we create a predictive model for IMDb Score and determine which features are the most important